fabasoad/typescript-setup-action/README.md

 - Follow the [instructions](https://github.com/fabasoad/typescript-setup-action/wiki/How-to-use).
 - Done :sunglasses:

 This template project is based on [fabasoad/typescript-action](https://github.com/fabasoad/typescript-action) template repository but with additional logic related to "setup" functionality.
 What does it mean actually?
 It means that you can configure GitHub Action that will setup some tool in a pipeline.
-Good examples are [fabasoad/setup-wren-action](https://github.com/fabasoad/setup-wren-action), [fabasoad/setup-kitten-action](https://github.com/fabasoad/setup-kitten-action), [fabasoad/setup-mint-action](https://github.com/fabasoad/setup-mint-action) and many others.
+Good examples are [setup-wren-action](https://github.com/fabasoad/setup-wren-action), [setup-kitten-action](https://github.com/fabasoad/setup-kitten-action), [setup-mint-action](https://github.com/fabasoad/setup-mint-action) and many others that you can find [here](https://github.com/marketplace?type=actions&query=fabasoad+Setup).

 ## Wiki